abennell/Technical-Test/readme.md

     - Are these designed to be run by a non-technical member of staff?
     - Who will be maintaining them and what is their skill set?

+I asked these questions in a response to the technical test but given the timescales for returning it, and not having had a response, I have put together a set of tests written in JS, based on the following assumptions:

+- Each API end point is returning the expected set of results and each JSON object returned meets the expected data contract in terms of required key/value pairs and their expected type.
+- Each API end point returns the same set of results each time it is called
+- The 'GET instructions' API end point is out of scope and is only intended to provide the instructions for this technical test.
+- The response header values for 'server' and 'via' always return the same value.
+- The language and tools used to complete the test are left to my discretion.

 ## Additional Questions/Observations